Sending emails from the StructuredWeb platform should be seamless, whether it you're sending executing a campaign or sending a test email.

-Receiving Mail from StructuredWeb
+Receiving Notifications from StructuredWeb

 This will prevent mail sent from StructuredWeb servers from being rejected as spam.
 Please note that individuals in your organization may have separate spam filters that could catch emails from our system.

-Sending Mail from StructuredWeb
+Whitelisting Mail from StructuredWeb

 StructuredWeb strongly recommends creating this TXT record for any domain which is using our email marketing service.

-"v=spf1 include:campaigns.structuredweb.com ?all"
+"v=spf1 include:campaigns.structuredweb.com all"

 Emails originating from StructuredWeb, such as CRM alerts, email campaigns, etc. are sent from specific email servers, and are often sent on behalf of our user's mailboxes.
 For example, for an account using the domain mydomain-with-sw.com, in which the users are using mailboxes under such domain, some emails are sent to contacts using the "From" address firstname.lastname@example.org.
 In such cases the recipient's email server might look at the domain mydomain-with-sw.com and query whether StructuredWeb's email servers are allowed to send emails on behalf of this domain.

-This is exactly what the TXT/SPF record does - it will list StructuredWeb's email servers as allowed to send email on behalf of the domain.
+This is exactly what the TXT/SPF record does - it will list email servers as allowed to send email on behalf of the domain.